Anniepoo/node-red-pengines/README.md

 	?- use_module(library(pengines)).
 	true.

 You should now have a pengines server on port 5000.

-### Chunk Size

-If you know you are going to get many solutions you can turn the chunk size up and each pengine request will fetch that many results.
-On the other hand, if you are likely to only actually want the first one, you want the chunk size 1.
-Increasing chunk size commits to increased bandwidth and server load for the other solutions.

-### Extra Knowledge

-Additional Prolog code to be added to the knowledgebase.

-### Template

-If your query is something like   `foo(X, Y)` you're going to want X and Y.
-Template tells pengines how to assemble the bound variables into a string.
-So, if you make the template `X,"Y"`, and X is bound to 3, while Y is bound to `'Bob Smith'`, the message payload will be `3,"Bob Smith"`.

-## Don't Know Prolog
+## I Don't Know Prolog

 If you don't know Prolog, you can do most basic queries with this introduction.